Aravalli Range (India)

 Wikipedia description:

-The Aravalli Range (also spelled Aravali) is a mountain range in Northern-Western India, running approximately 670 km (420 mi) in a south-west direction, starting near Delhi, passing through southern Haryana, Rajasthan, and ending in Ahmedabad Gujarat.
+The Aravalli Range (also spelled Aravali) is a mountain range in Northern-Western India, running approximately 670 km (420 mi) in a south-west direction, starting near Delhi, passing through southern Haryana and Rajasthan, and ending in Ahmedabad, Gujarat.
 The highest peak is Guru Shikhar on Mount Abu at 1,722 m (5,650 ft).
-The Aravalli Range is one of the oldest geological features on Earth, having its origin in the Proterozoic era.
-The Aravalli Range is rich in natural resources and serves as check to the growth of the western desert.
+The Aravalli Range is one of the oldest geological features on Earth, dating to the Proterozoic era.
+The Aravalli Range is rich in natural resources and serves to check the growth of the western desert.

 Read more on Wikipedia >